Cubix-Dev/infinite-docs/README.md

 - [ ] Audio Effects
 - [ ] Logging/Core Functions
 - [ ] Avatar
-- [ ] Gameshare
+- [ ] GameShare
 - [ ] Notifications
-- [ ] Maelink Intergrations
+- [ ] Papernet Service Integration

 ## Project Goals
-The objective of Libfinite is to create an abstractable, simple and lightweight development library for Infinite Game Developers that handles the complexities of interacting with the console behind simple, easy to understand functions while still giving developers freedom of choice to implement their own versions of these functions.
+The objective of Libfinite is to create an abstractable, simple and lightweight development library for Infinite game developers that handles the complexities of interacting with the console behind simple, easy to understand APIs and functions while still giving developers the freedom-of-choice to implement their own versions of these functions.

 # Dependencies
 You'll need the following packages in order to build libfinite.
+> [!IMPORTANT]
 > Libfinite is intended to be used in a Linux environment.
+We will not help resolve issues that may arise from attempting to run this on WSL or any other non-Linux environments.

 - Meson
 - Ninja
 - wayland
 - wayland-protocols
-- ciaro
+- cairo
 - libdvdev
 - xkbcommon (x related dependencies not needed)
 - vulkan

 ## License
 This project is intended to be open source to members of the Infinite Developer Environment.
 As a developer for Infinite Hardware you are free to edit, change or otherwise modify this project with the intention of contributing to the improve of the Infinte Developer tools.
 You may **not** however redistribute or resell any version of this project without the express written consent of Cubix Entertainment LLC.

-© Cubix Entertainment 2025.
+Copyright © 2025 Cubix Entertainment LLC | All rights reserved.
 Cubi and the Cubix Logo are trademarks of Cubix Entertainment LLC.